 Internet Explorer 10 final has been released for Windows 7 and available for download.
-For IE10 to install on Windows 7 you must have Service Pack1 installed on your computer.
-If you’ve installed IE10 release Preview it’ll be automatically updated to this stable version and if you’ve automatic updates turned on Internet Explorer 9.x installed will also be automatically updated to IE10 in the coming weeks as well.
+To install IE10 on Windows 7, you must have Service Pack 1 installed on your computer.
+If you’ve installed IE10 release Preview, it’ll be automatically updated to this stable version and if you’ve automatic updates turned on, installed Internet Explorer 9.x will also be automatically updated to IE10 in the coming weeks as well.

 New features and performance Improvements offered by IE10 on Windows 7

 - IE to load real world pages up to 20% faster.

 - Improves hardware accelerated performance of SVG and HTML4 constructs.